jbtronics/CrookedStyleSheets/README.md

 ### Font detection

 For font detection a new font family is defined.
 Then a text is tried to style with the font that should be checked if it exists.
 When the browser does not find the font on the user's system the defined font is used as a fallback.
-When this happens the browser tries to load the font and calls the tracking script on the server.
+When this happens, the browser tries to load the font and calls the tracking script on the server.

 ```CSS
 /** Font detection **/